GuiBononi/LaPlace_project/README.md

  The interface was not supposed to be beautiful or really useful, just an addition to make this project a little more visible and out of the boring terminal.
 That's why not much effort was put doing this GUI.

+ The program without interface is another choice for the ones who want to test their computational power, which is extremely necessary for big order matrices.
+Just input the order you want.
+The matrix will automatically have that dimension and will be filled by consecutive numbers, beginning to calculate its determinant.

  This project was made for learning purposes.